romilly/microplot/README.md

 The current version runs on the Raspberry Pi Pico with the Pimoroni Pico Explorer base.

-It only does line plots in monochrome at the moment.
+It does line plots at the moment.

 Some code was copied from https://www.instructables.com/Raspberry-Pi-Pico-Pico-Explorer-Workout/
 - Tony Goodhew's great introduction to the Pico Explorer.